nickwang14/westside-muaythai/content/pages/home.md

 meta:
   title: ""
 ---
+# BACK OPEN AS OF MONDAY, JULY 19TH!!!

+We look forward to seeing all our past and future members as we return to regular classes, including pad drills and sparring!
+Class sizes will be limited to 15 people and pre-registration is required.

 # Making Friends and Memories while getting fit

 *Muay Thai* (มวยไทย), transliterated to english as 'Thai Boxing', is the art of 8 limbs.
 A combat sport where you can use Punches, Kicks, Knees, and Elbows to do damage to your opponent.